-Tissue Paper Flowers
+How to Make Tissue Paper Flowers

-- Tissue Paper Sheets
+Traditional Tissue Paper Flowers

-These instructions are from eHow.com.
+These instructions are from eHow.com with my twist.

 1. Place eight to 12 full sheets of tissue paper onto a clean work surface.
 Make sure they are evenly stacked, one on top of another.